10 Yoga Poses to Improve Flexibility and Strength for Beginners

 Frequently asked questions

 Yoga is a physical, mental, and spiritual discipline that originated in ancient India.
 It involves the practice of physical postures (asanas), breathing techniques (pranayama), and meditation (dhyana).
-Yoga is designed to improve flexibility, strength, and balance, as well as to relax and calm the mind.
+These Yoga poses is designed to improve flexibility, strength, and balance, as well as to relax and calm the mind.

 Some potential benefits of practicing yoga include increased flexibility, strength, and balance, improved respiratory function, reduced stress and anxiety, improved sleep, and improved mental clarity and focus.